Quantifying Individual Risk for Binary Outcomes: A Novel Sensitivity Analysis Method for

+where the second inequality becomes an equality exclusively in four degenerate cases: $\mu_0(x)=0$ or 1, or $\mu_1(x) = 0$ or 1.
+Thereforce, positive correlation assumption significantly reduces the upper bound on $\text{FNA}(x)$.
+We provide further discussion on the upper bound in Supplementary Material S1.3.
 The upper bound on $\text{FNA}(x)$, representing the worst-case of FNA, is helpful in devising a treatment policy with a controllable harm rate.

 \begin{example}[{\bf Policy Learning}] Policy learning, a critical aspect of precision medicine, seeks to tailor treatment choices to individual patients' covariates.
-Developing treatment policies with lower harm rate is important in high-stakes application scenarios~\citep{Eli-etal2022}.
-This objective can be formulated as a constrained optimization problem: maximizing the average benefit while controlling the harm rate (or FNA).
-However, FNA is usually unidentifiable.
-In such cases, we can impose a constraint to ensure that the upper bound of FNA induced by a policy remains below a specified threshold.
-This approach facilitates the development of treatment policies that prioritize patient safety while optimizing treatment outcomes. \end{example}
+Developing treatment policies with lower harm rate is important in high-stakes application scenarios~\citep{2022nathan, Eli-etal2022}.
+This objective can be formulated as a constrained optimization problem: maximizing the average benefit while controlling the harm rate (or \textup{FNA}).
+Specifically, for a given policy $d$, the harm rate and the expected reward induced by the policy are defined as $\textup{FNA}(d) = \bfE[ \textup{FNA}(X) \cdot d(X) ]$ and $\textup{R}(d) = \bfE[ \tau(X) \cdot d(X) ]$.
+Then, we could estimate the policy $d$ by solving the following optimization problem: $\max_{d} \textup{R}(d)~ s.t. ~\textup{FNA}(d) \leq \lambda,$ where $\lambda$ is a pre-specified threshold.
+However, \textup{FNA} is usually unidentifiable.
+In such cases, we could adopt different strategies to estimate a policy that balances the expected reward and harm rate~\citep{Arrow_Hurwicz_1977, Cui2021Individualized}: \begin{itemize} \item \emph{Pessimistic strategy}.
+Impose a constraint to ensure that the upper bound (worst-case) of \textup{harm rate} induced by a policy remains below $\lambda$, that is,